villekf/OMEGA-doc/docs/source/algorithms.rst

 CV
 ^^

+Full name(s): Condat-Vu

+Enable with ``options.PDHG``.

 Exactly the same as above PDHG, but for convex gradient-based priors.
+CV is basically used whenever gradient-based regularizers are used.

 | Based on: https://doi.org/10.1007/s10957-012-0245-9 and https://doi.org/10.1007/s10444-011-9254-8

 PDHGL1
 ^^^^^^

+Full name(s): Prima-dual hybrid gradient with L1 minimization

+Enable with ``options.PDHGL1``.

 Same as above but L1 norm.
 Has exactly the same properties as the L2 norm version.